billy1234/sensor-stream/README.md

 Assuming the OS simulator is running this will install then launch the application.
 If this is the first time running the OS simulator it will requre you to login with a fitbit account for more info see: [Documenation](https://dev.fitbit.com/build/guides/command-line-interface/)

 The app can be exited anytime with Control + C (windows)

+## Storage API

+This project comes with a proof of concept HTTP API that the companion app sends it data to.
+This can be done with websockets or any other protocol however for an example of how to consume and store the data (in my case the data is stored in a MongoDB database).
+This service uses the [Serverless](https://www.serverless.com/) framework to create an AWS lambda function.
+It has a seperate package.json as it dosn't depend on the fitbit sdk nor does the base project use serverless hence a second `npm install` must be run in this directory.